PPC specialists are like Tennis Players.

 - Reverse chronological layout - shows your work experience in a neat timeline.

-Reverse chronological format is great for any job application, especially if you have more than a couple of years of experience to show.
+Reverse chronological format is great for any job application, especially if you have more than a couple of years of experience to show in your resume.

 Hybrid resumes are perfect for people who are looking for a more fluid way of presenting themselves on paper, but are still adamant about the format.